Is a Shopping Centre Owner Responsible for a Pedestrian Accident on Its Property?

 Again, it’s important to note that Justice Hurley did not rule this was the case.
 He merely said the evidence was sufficient to warrant a jury trial.
 Ultimately, he said that was the “proper forum” to resolve the conflicting expert reports and other disputed evidence.

-Contact Preszler Law If You Have Been Injured in a Pedestrian Accident
+Contact Preszler Injury Lawyers If You Have Been Injured in a Pedestrian Accident

 Pedestrian accident cases like this one are rarely simple.
 They often involve complex factual and legal questions.
 That is why you should contact a qualified Toronto personal injury lawyer if you are injured in any type of accident.